mevalle/Hypercomplex-Valued-Recurrent-Correlation-Neural-Networks/README.md

 ### Bilinear Form and Activation Function

 Effective use of hypercomplex-valued ECNN models requires a bilinear form and an appropriate hypercomplex-valued activation functions.
-Precisely, to take advantages of matrix operations, the hypercomplex-valued ECNN a function called BilinearForm whose inputs are a hypercomplex-valued matrix U organized in an array of size NxPxn, a hypercomplex-valued vector x organized in an array of size Nxn, and a set of parameters:
+Precisely, to take advantages of matrix operations, the hypercomplex-valued ECNN a function called BilinearForm whose inputs are a hypercomplex-valued matrix U organized in an array of size NxnxP, a hypercomplex-valued vector x organized in an array of size Nxn, and a set of parameters:
 ```
 y = BilinearForm(U,x,Params)
 ```